libp2p/cpp-libp2p/README.md

 ## Examples

-Please follow [example](example) section to read examples of how to use the library
+Please explore [example](example) section to read examples of how to use the library

 ## Adding cpp-libp2p to the project